 The book looks at a number of “outliers”, people who are extraordinarily proficient in certain subjects or skills.
 It then tries to break down what helped them to become outliers.

 In the years following the book’s publication, this 10,000-Hour Rule has become a platitude for almost anyone wanting to become highly proficient in any skill, at any point in their lives.
-This is despite increasing evidence showing that the 10,000-Hour Rule is grossly inaccurate.
+This is despite increasing evidence showing that the 10,000-Hour Rule is largely inaccurate.

-This inaccuracy is good news for any of us looking to become even above average in a skill.
-Gladwell’s rule promised us a massive undertaking to achieve proficiency, it could instead be much easier than you’ve been led to believe.
+This inaccuracy is good news for any of us looking to become adept at a new skill.
+Where Gladwell’s rule promised us a massive undertaking to achieve proficiency, it could instead be much easier than you’ve been led to believe.

 Ericsson describes what could only be Gladwell’s work as: